-In narrative essay format, I want you to describe the most difficult, intractable organizational problem or challenge that you have ever encountered as an employee.
+In narrative essay format, I want you to describe the most intractable organizational problem or most engaging organizational challenge that you have ever encountered as an employee.
 If you have little or no work experience, you may describe a problem that you have encountered as a customer.
 Only choose a problem at the University if you are employed at the University.
-I am less interested in which problem you select; I am more interested in your attention to detail and your critical thinking.
+I am less interested in which problem you select; I am more interested in your attention to detail, critical reasoning, and language use/grammar.
 More to the point, all issues in organizations are management issues.
-The challenge for managers, therefore, is to apply the theory of management and in particular the theory of the organizational behavior discipline to address, and perhaps resolve, the issue.
+The challenge for managers, therefore, is to apply the theories and practice of management and organizational behavior to address, and perhaps resolve, the issue to deliver value.

 As to structure and level of detail, please follow the "VALUE" critical thinking rubric on the following page.
 At a minimum, each element of the "VALUE" rubric will require a separate paragraph.
-Beyond that minimal requirement, students should employ typical expository, composition, and communication techniques.
+Beyond that minimal requirement, students should employ typical expository, composition, and communication techniques in college-level narratives.